DaveMDS/prompter/README.md

 ## Usage

-Select your prompt using the *prompter_select* command
+Select your prompt using the *prompter_select* command.

-Or create your own just by creating a new file in prompter/configs/prompts
+Or create your own just by adding a new file in prompter/prompts